abhi9bakshi/scorm-hands-on/readme.md

 for tracking course position and score.

-In the next chapter, we will study how we can use SCORM 1.2 calls effectively to enhance our course.
+In the next chapter, we will study how we can use SCORM 1.2 for communicating with any LMS.

+##Chapter 2: Hello LMS

+In the previous chapter, we saw 6 SCORM calls.
+But, did you realize we never tried to trace these calls.
+In fact, we skipped the initialization part at the beginning of first chapter.
+Well, that was intentional to avoid confusion.
+The purpose of Chapter 1 was to understand the structure of a SCORM course and not how it communicates with LMS.
+But now that we have a solid understanding of the structure, we are ready to dig into the nitty gritty details of working with SCORM.
+So, let's get started.